dominicmeddick/dominicmeddick/README.md

 ### My Goals

 - 🏁 Once I'm finished with my latest project I want to learn the frontend framework React.
-- 🐍 The next language on my list to learn is Python!
+- 📘 The next language on my list to learn is C#!

 ### Project Highlights